 RE-TREATING THE FABRIC FOR EASE OF CLEANING:

 As part of the finishing process, Sunbrella fabrics are treated with a fluorocarbon finish, which enhances water repellency.
-This finish is designed to last for several years, but must be replenished after a thorough cleaning.
+This finish is designed to last for several years but must be replenished after a thorough cleaning.
 Based on test results, Glen Raven® recommends 303® Fabric Guard™ as the preferred re-treatment product for Sunbrella fabrics.
-Fabrics should be re-treated after thorough cleaning or as needed.
+Fabrics should be retreated after thorough cleaning or as needed.
 For more information, visit www.303products.com.

 APPLYING 303 FABRIC GUARD:

-303 should be applied to Sunbrella fabrics after each thorough cleaning, which typically removes the original finish and reduces the fabric’s water repellency. • Clean Sunbrella fabric, using one of the cleaning methods. • Allow Sunbrella to completely air dry. • Apply 303 Fabric Guard in a well ventilated area following instructions on the container. • Apply 303 in a thin, even coat and allow fabric to dry completely. • Apply a second thin, even coating of 303.
+303 should be applied to Sunbrella fabrics after each thorough cleaning, which typically removes the original finish and reduces the fabric’s water repellency. • Clean Sunbrella fabric, using one of the cleaning methods. • Allow Sunbrella to completely air dry. • Apply 303 Fabric Guard in a well-ventilated area following instructions on the container. • Apply 303 in a thin, even coat and allow the fabric to dry completely. • Apply a second thin, even coating of 303.
 (Two light coatings are more effective in restoring fabric water resistance than a single heavy coating.)
 Note: A 16-ounce bottle provides coverage of up to 75-100 square feet of fabric depending on material and application method.

 You may have access to professional cleaning firms.
 In evaluating the services of a professional firm, you should inquire about a firm’s experience in working with Sunbrella fabrics and knowledge of cleaning and re-treatment requirements.

-Protect the area around the Sunbrella fabric when using a bleach solution – bleach may discolor non-Sunbrella fabrics.
+Protect the area around the Sunbrella fabric when using a bleach solution – bleach may discolour non-Sunbrella fabrics.
 Always rinse Sunbrella thoroughly to completely remove bleach.
 Please be aware of the environment when cleaning with bleach.
 Bleach can have harmful effects on the natural environment around you.
-We do not advise using bleach if you are surrounded by a body of water or other environment that could be affected.
+We do not advise using bleach if you are surrounded by a body of water or other environments that could be affected.
 Sunbrella should only be allowed to air dry.
 Use of bleach and/or advanced age of the fabric application may impact the deterioration of the sewing thread and other non-Sunbrella components.

 Cleaning and Maintaining your Vinyl

-Firstly, to keep your vinyl seats and cushions in great condition it’s important you try to keep them as clean as possible in the first place, they need to breathe and they need to ventilate moisture, when moisture becomes trapped you encourage mould and mildew.
+Firstly, to keep your vinyl seats and cushions in great condition it’s important you try to keep them as clean as possible in the first place, they need to breathe and they need to ventilate moisture.
+When moisture becomes trapped you encourage mould and mildew.
 If you give your seats a clean between uses you’ll be all the better off.